 Deck design is a very personal task.
-Your homes style should be a major factor or it will feel out of place.
-Over the years I have seen each metropolitan area developed its own style of design.
-One builder takes an idea from another and eventually you have a flavor all its own that develops in your city.
-Then you have a wide selection of manufacturers that have created as many as 2-10 design style products for you to choose from.
+Your home's style should be a major factor or it will feel out of place.
+Over the years, we have seen each metropolitan area develop its own style of design.
+One builder takes an idea from another and, eventually, you have a flavor all its own that develops in your city.
+Then, you have a wide selection of manufacturers that have created as many as 2-10 product designs for you to choose from.
 There has been no lack of creativity in the deck industry over the past 5-10 years.

 1) Go Ahead, It's All Free!

 Literally tens of millions of decks have been built over the past few decades, which means there’s no lack of well-tested deck design ideas.
 Check out Decks.com’s free deck plans or our free deck designer, which you can easily customize to fit in your yard and against your house.
 And, spend some time scanning our large “Pictures” section, where you’ll find a huge number of great deck designs.
 If you see something you like, co-opt it for your purposes.